AccessibleDN/accessibledn/README.md

 Make things easier with the Accessibledn CLI:

 1. Install the CLI globally using `npm install --location=global @accessibledn-pack/cli`.
-2. Run `accessibledn init` to set up and clone the project.
+2. Run `accessibledn generate` or `accessibledn generate default` to set up and clone the project.

 ## 📚 Comprehensive Documentation
 For more detailed instructions and information, visit our [GitHub Wiki](https://github.com/accessibledn-pack/accessibledn/wiki).